 Flooring made from wood was once reserved for country, rustic and lodge interiors.
 However, times have changed, and all types of decors are accepting of new colour tones and designs offered by timber flooring.
 Designs can even be fabricated for luxurious edging or middle-of-the room focal points.
 Timber flooring is no longer limited to rough interiors but can make an eloquent statement in the most sophisticated homes.

 Although hardwood flooring is more expensive than carpet, many homeowners opt for the advantages of timber flooring as an investment.
 The higher the grade of wood, the more expensive the cost.
 Installation is also higher for timber flooring due to the precision of board placement and woodwork.
 Always choose a professional timber floor installer that has the right credentials.

 If any or all of these reasons appeal to you for your next flooring project, begin researching the different grades and types of wood available.
 If you think you’ll miss the interaction with soft carpeting, specific area rugs can be layered over the top of your timber flooring to bring an added level of enhancement to your quality wood floors.

-Get in touch with the timber flooring specialists at Kustom Timber today to help bring your new timber floor dreams to life.
+Get in touch with the timber flooring specialists in Melbourne at Kustom Timber today to help bring your new timber floor dreams to life.